mesosphere/marathon/docs/docs/metrics.md

     labels:
       severity: warning
     annotations:
-      summary: It fires if there are too many deployments dismissed by Marathon.
+      summary: It fires if there are too many deployments dismissed by Marathon (> 3 deployments over the last minute).
 ```

 Alert if Marathon receives offers, but is unable to use them for some